-The Compensation Committee has regularly and directly engaged a compensation consultant to assist in recommending the form and amount of executive and director compensation.
-In May 2011, the Compensation Committee retained Meyercord & Associates ("Meyercord") to assist in recommending the form and amount of executive and director compensation.
-In May of 2012, the Compensation Committee engaged Pearl Meyer & Partners ("PM&P") as its primary compensation consultant.
-The Compensation Committee has considered the independence of each of Meyercord and PM&P in light of new Commission rules and NASDAQ listing standards regarding compensation consultants and has concluded that the consultants' work for the Compensation Committee has not raised any conflict of interest.
-Additional information regarding the Compensation Committee's retention and use of the consultants can be found in "Compensation of Directors - Discussion of Director Compensation" and in the CD&A in "Processes and Procedures for Considering and Determining Executive Compensation - Role of Compensation Consultants."
+The Compensation Committee has considered the independence of PM&P in light of Commission rules and NASDAQ listing standards regarding compensation consultants and has concluded that the consultant's work for the Compensation Committee has not raised any conflict of interest.
+Additional information regarding the Compensation Committee's retention and use of its consultants can be found in the CD&A in "Processes and Procedures for Considering and Determining Executive Compensation - Role of Compensation Consultants" as well as other sections of the CD&A.

-The Board has determined that each member of the Compensation Committee during 2012 and current member is independent within the meaning of applicable Commission rules and the listing standards of NASDAQ, including Mr. Smith, who was a member of the Compensation Committee until the 2012 annual meeting at which he did not stand for reelection.
-The Compensation Committee met seven times in 2012.
+The Board has determined that each member of the Compensation Committee during 2013 and current member is independent within the meaning of applicable Commission rules and the listing standards of NASDAQ.
+The Compensation Committee met eight times in 2013.